The 9th Annual KTA Trail Challenge

 The KTA Trail Challenge is an event for adventurous trail runners and hikers on the wild river hills of the lower Susquehanna Gorge.

-This daunting trail challenge event on the Conestoga Trail and the Mason-Dixon Trail System, alternates breathtaking vistas with steep descents into dark, scenic hollows followed by strenuous climbs to the next vista.
+This daunting trail challenge event on the Conestoga Trail and State Park trails and the Mason-Dixon Trail System, alternates breathtaking vistas with steep descents into dark, scenic hollows followed by strenuous climbs to the next vista.
 Prepare yourself for the steep hills, rocky terrain and deep ravines of the KTA Trail Challenge, an arduous, undulating and demanding course.

-Although the KTA Trail Challenge is a supremely challenging timed event, the challenge is not to "win" or "come in first," but to complete the hike in 12 hours or less.
-For many participants, the KTA Trail Challenge is the ultimate test of physical fitness and mental toughness.
+Although the KTA Trail Challenge is a timed event, the challenge is not to "win" or "come in first," but to complete the hike in 12 hours or less (10 hours for the 25k).
+For many participants, the KTA Trail Challenge 50k is the ultimate test of physical fitness and mental toughness.
 "Winning" is the personal satisfaction that comes with finishing the course in the allotted time.

-Here are some of the kind words we heard from participants last year:
+Here are some of the kind words we've heard from participants:

 “The race was a blast, and so so so well supported.”